solana-labs/solana/book/src/runtime.md

 The runtime enforces the following rules:

 1. Only the *owner* program may modify the contents of an account.
-This means that upon assignment userdata vector is guaranteed to be zero.
+This means that upon assignment data vector is guaranteed to be zero.

 2. Total balances on all the accounts is equal before and after execution of a transaction.